BridgeWorks

 .

-Understand that though things may appear bright and hopeful now, the road ahead of them is going to still be perilous, and not all will make it through.
+Understand that though things may appear bright and hopeful now, the road ahead of them is still going to be perilous, and not all will make it through.

 .